 Sound pressure and Sound power − Effect and Cause

-What is an amplitude?
+What is amplitude?

-Sound pressure level and Sound pressure
+Sound pressure level SPL and sound pressure

 Notice, that the calculation I ~ p2 is effective for progressive plane waves.

 It can be seen that "sound intensity" (acoustic intensity) may never be equated with "sound pressure".
-The sound pressure is the alternating sound pressure as RMS value.
-The sound pressure amplitude is the peak value of the sound pressure.

 The

-sound volume (loudness) is determined mostly by the sound pressure p and expressed as sound pressure level Lp in dB.
+sound volume (loudness) is determined mostly by the sound pressure p and expressed as

 Comparison of sound pressure level SPL and sound intensity level